top of page

 • What you pay in the coverage gap

-Items that don't count towards the coverage gap
+Items NOT counted towards the coverage gap

-• The drug plan
+• The drug plan premium

 • Pharmacy dispensing fee